tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 > ![array filter grammar](grammar/diagram/ArrayPatternFilter.png)

-In addition to literal array matching, where the case expression array literal must exactly match the target of the match expression, array patterns enable testing for matching elements within an array and filtering on the basis of matched elements.
+In addition to a subset match, where the elements if the pattern must be included in the match the target of the match expression, array patterns enable testing for matching elements within an array and filtering on the basis of matched elements.

 ```tremor
 let a = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 0];